sagemath/trac_to_gh/Issue 2976.md

 # Issue 2976: get rid of /home/jec/sage-3.0.rc0/tmp/test-dsage.log error at the end of tests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2976

 Original creator: was